Providing early feedback and resource connection to support course persistence.

 Throughout the semester, your instructor will communicate with Student Success & academic advisors regarding your progress in the course.
 If you are contacted, please consider scheduling appointments such as tutoring or academic advising and talk with your professor.
 Referrals are not punitive and are meant to assist you in connecting with resources at UMass.
 Please email firstname.lastname@example.org if you have any questions or need assistance connecting with resources.

-- PowerPoint slide to share with course.
-Talking with your students about Academic Alert for a few minutes at the beginning of the semester is always a good idea.
+- PowerPoint Slide to Share with Class: Talking with your students about Academic Alert for a few minutes at the beginning of the semester is always a good idea.
 Let them know you’ve partnered with Student Success and academic advisors to provide connection to resources on campus.

 Resources for College Advising Offices & Advisors